Annotate PRO Beta Versions

-- Get a bug fix for an issue you can’t live with by either “rolling back” to a previous stable version of AP OR installing a new version that isn’t yet approved by Google or available in the Chrome Web Store.
+- Get a bug fix for an issue you can’t live with by either “rolling back” to a previous stable version of AP OR installing a new version that isn’t yet available in the Chrome Web Store.

 You will still use the same account and your data will be stored exactly the same way as always.